sabrinaderose/arch-kde-plasma-configuration/README.md

 ## 📦 Known Issues

-- ❗ KDE + NVIDIA has slight stuttering on Wayland; defaulting to X11
+- ❗ KDE + NVIDIA has slight stuttering on Wayland; defaulting to X11 is a reliable option.
 - ❌ Latte-dock fails to build:
 ```text
 CMake Error at CMakeLists.txt:2 (cmake_minimum_required):